What does a bra do?

 Singer and Grismaijer show a strong correlation between lower breast cancer rates and women that wear bras less than 12 hours a day (and those that never wear a bra).
 In my opinion, that justifies more studies to determine the exact magnitude of the connection between one's wearing bras and one's increasing their risk of contracting breast cancer.
 I strongly recommend that these studies take place.
 Since you are reading this article, I think that you would find reading the Singer - Grismeijer books to be very informative.

 It is difficult to know what to do when so many opinions are forthcoming to a simple question.
 To make a decision about what one should do about anything, one must be properly informed, and one must consider the source of that information.
 I usually try to determine if anyone stands to make money from us if we follow the advice that they offer to us.
 I do not consider an advertisement to always be a credible source of advice.
-Advertisements tell us what the manufacturer of a product wants us to believe.
+Advertisements tell us what the manufacturer of a product wants us to believe about the product they sell (or the cause that they support).
 Advertisements are designed to create in our mind a need for a product.
 They are obviously biased.
 Read and research as much as you can about an important issue before you make important decisions, always remembering who is doing the writing and the research, and what might their motives have been when they wrote the material you are reading.

 One might find it interesting that there are several manufacturers of intimate apparel that are offering newly designed, better fitting bras that help "avoid damage".
 Does that not sound to you (as it does to me) that some of the bra companies are realizing the damage that a bra can do to the body, but since women still want to buy them, they are playing both ends of the game by appeasing those women that buy bras and courting women that question whether bras are healthy for them at the same time?
 Does that not suggest that the manufacturers are aware that bras do damage to the women that wear them?